 Calling All Weirdos: There’s a UFO Festival in Oregon

 And then, for one very special weekend each year since 1999, there are aliens.
-The town’s population swells as thousands of ETs, Wookies, Yodas, Coneheads, astronauts, and possibly the family from 3rd Rock from the Sun all show up for the annual McMenamins UFO Fest, the largest of its kind outside of Roswell itself.
-This year, the close encounters happen on September 24 and 25.
+The town’s population swells as thousands of ETs, Wookies, Yodas, Coneheads, astronauts, and possibly the family from 3rd Rock from the Sun all show up for the annual McMenamins UFO Fest, the largest of its kind outside of Roswell, New Mexico.
+This year, the close encounters happen on May 13 and 14.

 Base camp is the McMenamins Hotel Oregon, built in 1905, boasting a rooftop bar with 360-degree views—perfect for spotting flying objects.
-And you may actually see one, because unlike some of those other UFO festivals out there, McMinnville’s is inspired by an actual sighting in 1950, when farmers Evelyn and Paul Trent took what is now the most famous photographic evidence of a hovering UFO.
-The photos made national news and were even published in Life magazine (and have yet to be debunked).
+And you may actually see one, because unlike some of those other UFO festivals out there, McMinnville’s is inspired by an actual sighting in 1950 when farmers Evelyn and Paul Trent took what is now the most famous photographic evidence of a hovering UFO.
+The photos made national news and were even published in Life magazine—and, to this day, they have yet to be debunked.

 This year’s festival will be particularly lit: after a two-year hiatus due to the pandemic, Saturday, May 14 will see the long-awaited return of the festival’s UFO Parade, when a crowd of costume-clad believers (and perhaps some actual aliens hiding in plain sight?) will go marching around town.
 If you're there, you can also expect live music, vendors, an Alien Costume Ball, and a stacked series of speaker events.